AleksHuc/CPNS-Labs/en/lab6/lab6.md

 ### 4. Task

 The main drawback of `SNMPv1` is that it does not support user authentication and does not encrypt the data sent.
 Version `SNMPv3` fixes these two shortcomings and also contains a bunch of other improvements.
 To access the data, we now need to create a user, so use the program already prepared in advance.
-For example, we set the user's access to read-only, authentication method and authentication password, and encryption method and encryption key.
+For example, we create two users and set the user's access to read-only, authentication method and authentication password, and encryption method and encryption key.

     apt install libsnmp-dev